 It’s also important to consider how the debris will be disposed of once the structure is demolished; it should be separated from other materials to prevent any contamination.

 Demolition could cause damage to underground gas and sewer lines.
-It’s vital to protect these systems to prevent health hazards.
+It’s vital to locate and protect these systems to prevent health hazards.
 Hitting a gas line in an enclosed area will increase the risk of a fire or explosion.

 Once a plan is drafted and all necessary permits are acquired, the demolition process can begin.